Looking at purchasing VPS (Virtual Private Server) Cloud Hosting vs a Cloud Server? Unsure which type is best for you?

 All Private Cloud plans has no limit on how many VMs can be deployed, and you won’t be charged extra even if you spin 20 VM instances.
 But, the amount of VMs that can be deployed does depend on the resources that you have at your disposal.

 Advantages of VMware Private Cloud

 VMware Private Cloud offers total system control and increased security through dedicated hardware and physical infrastructure that’s used exclusively by the company that owns it.

-With the Public Cloud, the price of your service can be pretty unpredictable.
 With the Private Cloud at Liquid Web, you receive the same monthly bill, which helps with budget allocation and decreased infrastructure spending.